mpolden/echoip/README.md

 ```

 ### Environment Variables for Configuration
 You can also use environment variables for configuration, most likely used for Docker.
+Configuration file takes precedence first, and then environment variables.
+Remove the value from the config file if you wish to use the environment variable.

 ```
 ECHOIP_LISTEN=":8080"